build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 🎉 That's it!

 You can add more APIs and Lambda functions to this serverless application.
-Every time you have to make application changes, run step 1, and step 2 to build and deploy the application!
+Every time you have to make application changes, run step 1 and step 2 to build and deploy the application!

-## Visualize an existing application
+## Visualize an Existing Application

-Now, let's say we want to visualize an existing application in application composer.
-To do so clone the git repository using following commands:
+Now let's say we want to visualize an existing application in Application Composer.
+To do so, clone the git repository using the following commands:

 ```bash
 git clone https://github.com/aws-samples/fresh-tracks.git
 cd fresh-tracks/backend/FreshTracks/
 ```

-Open Application Composer in the AWS Console, if you are in a design make sure it is saved and then click on the home 🏠 icon.
+Open Application Composer in the AWS Console, and if you are in a design, make sure it is saved and then click on the home 🏠 icon.

 This time in the `Create project` dialog box, select the radio option `Load existing project`.

-Use `Connected` mode again and in the `Project location` navigate to the folder `fresh-tracks/backend/FreshTracks/` that has this web applications backend `template.yaml`.
+Use `Connected` mode again, and in the `Project location`, navigate to the folder `fresh-tracks/backend/FreshTracks/` that has this web applications backend `template.yaml`.
 Provide permissions for Application Composer in the browser to `View` the folders and files.

-Now that Application Composer can read the folder, it will list down all the `.yaml` files it can find in the folder.
-Here, let's select the `template.yaml` and select `Create` to visualize it.
+Now that Application Composer can read the folder, it will list all the `.yaml` files it can find in the folder.
+Here let's select `template.yaml` and select `Create` to visualize it.

 ![Console Create Project dialog box load existing project and connected mode](images/console-load-existing-project.png)